hashicorp-guides/vault-radar-demo/aws/s3/README.md

 ## Seeding S3 Sample Data

-This guide assumes you have Terraform installed.
+This guide assumes you have Terraform installed (Terraform >=0.13).

 Set the following AWS environment variables: